aws-samples/aws-network-firewall-automation-examples/AllowListGenerator/README.md

    - `RuleGroupCapacity`: The maximum number of rules allowed in the Network Firewall rule group (default: 1000).
    - `RuleSidPrefix`: The prefix for the rule SIDs to ensure uniqueness across rule groups (default: 1).
    - `RuleGroupName`: The name of the Network Firewall rule group (default: "StrictAllowListRuleGroup").
+   - `CloudWatchMetricsNamespace`: The namespace for the CloudWatch metrics.
+   - `RateInMinutes`: The rate (in minutes) at which the Lambda function will be invoked to update the Network Firewall rule group.
+This value must be greater than 1.
+(Default is every 60 minutes).
    - `AlertMessage`: The message used in the alert rules (default: "Allow-Listed-Domain").
    - `WildcardDomainMinimum`: Minimum number of subdomains reached before a wildcard rule is added to allow all subdomains for the corresponding domain (default: 15).
 For example, if this value is set to 15, once 15 different subdomains under the same domain are reached, a rule will be added to the WildcardAllowListRuleGroup to allow the entire domain and any subdomains.
 3. After successful deployment, the stack will start processing the Network Firewall logs and updating the DynamoDB table with domain values and metrics.